MicrosoftDocs/azure-devops-docs/docs/setup-admin/tfs/install/sql-server/use-always-on-groups.md

 You’ll need to back up any databases that you want to add to the AlwaysOn Availability Group to bring them into compliance for data stored in an AlwaysOn Availability Group.
 Next, use the Availability Group Wizard to add the databases to the group.
 See [Creation and Configuration of Availability Groups (SQL Server)](https://technet.microsoft.com/library/ff878265.aspx), and [Use the New Availability Group Wizard (SQL Server Management Studio)](https://technet.microsoft.com/library/hh403415.aspx).

->**Tip:**
+> [!TIP]
->If you add a new team project collection to TFS, remember to add the database for the collection to your availability group in SQL Server.
+> If you add a new team project collection to TFS, remember to add the database for the collection to your availability group in SQL Server.
 You cannot have some databases for team project collections in and some outside the availability group.

 ## AlwaysOn Availability Groups Support for Reporting and SharePoint